riandrake/AvorionModTools/README.md

 ### How to use
-Take the `stubs/` folder out of bin, then move it into your `mods/` directory or wherever you're developing.
+Download the stubs.zip from the latest release on the [release page](https://github.com/riandrake/AvorionModTools/releases), extract the contents into your `mods/` directory or wherever you're developing.
 After that, open your workspace and hopefully your text editor has loaded the files for autocompletion.

+Tested for use in Intellij IDEA Community with EmmyLua 1.3.3.150-IDEA201

+~~Take the `stubs/` folder out of bin, then move it into your `mods/` directory or wherever you're developing.
+After that, open your workspace and hopefully your text editor has loaded the files for autocompletion.

-I'm using Visual Studio Code and it required no additional setup other that a restart of the program, but you may want to look up how your text editor reads include files for you!
+~~I'm using Visual Studio Code and it required no additional setup other that a restart of the program, but you may want to look up how your text editor reads include files for you!
 (Maybe some setting)

+Visual Studio might still work, but I(Bubbet) haven't tested it personally.